 Astro and Svelte: Why I Believe They're the Future of Web Development

 I remember when building a website was simple.
-You opened a text editor, wrote an HTML file, linked a CSS stylesheet, maybe dropped in a script tag for interactivity, and opened it in the browser.
+You opened a text editor, wrote HTML, linked some CSS, threw in a script tag if you needed it.
 It worked.
-No bundlers, no transpilers, no dependency hell, no 47-step configuration before you could render “Hello World.”
+No bundlers, no transpilers, no configuration ritual before you could render “Hello World.”

 The Over-Engineering Problem

 Somewhere along the way, building for the web became unnecessarily complex.
 We started needing build pipelines to ship a landing page.
-React popularized component-based architecture, but with it came layers of abstraction — hooks, effects, dependency arrays, virtual DOM reconciliation.
-And the thing is, other frameworks followed suit.
+React popularized component-based architecture, but with it came hooks, effects, dependency arrays, virtual DOM reconciliation.
+And other frameworks followed suit.

-I’ve worked primarily with Vue throughout my career, and I chose it precisely because of its promise of simplicity.
-Vue was born specifically to be a simpler alternative to React — Evan You created it after working with Angular at Google, wanting something more approachable.
-And for a long time, it delivered on that promise.
-Vue 2’s Options API was genuinely intuitive: data(), computed, methods, watch.
+I’ve worked primarily with Vue throughout my career.
+I chose it because of its promise of simplicity — Evan You created it after working with Angular at Google, wanting something more approachable.
+And for a while, it delivered.
+Vue 2’s Options API was intuitive: data(), computed, methods, watch.
 Clean, organized, easy to reason about.
-I loved it.
 I built projects with it.
 I advocated for it.

 But then Vue 3 arrived with the Composition API, and I started watching the same pattern unfold.
-The framework that I’d chosen because it was simpler than React was gradually becoming just as complex.
-Here’s what a basic interactive counter looks like in modern Vue:
+The framework I’d chosen because it was simpler than React was gradually becoming just as complex:

 <script setup>